Rent (musical): Off-Broadway revival

 The show was revived off-Broadway at Stage 1 of New World Stages with previews starting July 14, 2011, and a scheduled opening of August 11, 2011.
 This was the first New York Revival of the show since the original production closed less than three years earlier.
 The production was directed by Rents original director Michael Greif.
 Almost the entire show was different from the original, yet the reinvention did not please the critics, who complained that the new actors did not have a feel for the characters they were playing and that it made the show feel contrived.
+Throughout the run, the cast featured Annaleigh Ashford and Emma Hunton as Maureen, Adam Chanler-Berat and Josh Grisetti as Mark, Nicholas Christopher and Brandon Victor Dixon as Collins, Ephraim Sykes as Benjamin, and MJ Rodriguez as Angel.
 The off-Broadway production of Rent closed on September 9, 2012.

 Additional productions

 In 1999, an Australian production featured Justin Smith as Mark, Rodger Corser as Roger and Christine Anu as Mimi.
 The tour began in Sydney and finished in Melbourne.
 A production in Perth, Western Australia was mounted in 2007 and featured Anthony Callea as Mark, Tim Campbell as Roger, Courtney Act as Angel and Nikki Webster as Maureen.
 Another Australian production began in Brisbane in January 2024 and ended in Canberra in June 2024.
 The cast features Nick Afoa as Collins, Martha Berhane as Mimi, Carl De Villa as Angel, Tana Laga'aia as Benny, Noah Mullins as Mark, Calista Nelmes as Maureen, Jerrod Smith as Roger, and Thndo as Joanne.
 A Sydney production based on this tour is currently playing at the Sydney Opera House, which began in September 2025, and will end in October.
 The Sydney cast features Jesse Dutlow as Angel, Googoorewon Knox as Collins, Tana Laga'aia as Benny, Calista Nelmes as Maureen, Kristin Paulse as Mimi, Henry Rollo as Mark, Harry Targett as Roger, and Imani Williams as Joanne.

 The Dublin production had an extended run at the Olympia Theatre, Dublin in 2000.
 It starred Sean Pol McGreevy as Mark, Rachel Tucker as Maureen and Allyson Brown as Mimi under the direction of Phil Willmot.

 The Swedish production premiered in January, 2001 at Göta Lejon, Sweden, with an extensive national tour the following year.
 Sarah Dawn Finer played Joanne.
 The first Swedish production had an altered ending, later productions has kept the original ending.